Christmas Tree Recycling

 All Locations require that trees are completely bare of decorations when dropped off.
 This includes any tree bags or wrappings used to transport the tree to the drop-off site.

-There is no cost to recycle your Christmas tree, but some organizations hosting tree recycling sites collect donations to fund their own projects such as:
+There is no cost to recycle your Christmas tree, but some organizations hosting tree recycling sites collect donations to fund their own projects:

 - Boy Scout Troop 239 collecting trees at Shramms Farm and Orchards in Penn Township

 - The Murrysville-Export Rotary collecting trees at the lot adjacent to the Windstream parking lot in Murrysville

 Sponsors of the 2019-2020 Christmas tree recycling program include: Westmoreland Cleanways and Recycling, James A. Rutter Company in Murrysville, Penn Township, and the Borough of Youngwood.